 Have you ever wondered why only some royals wear tiaras and others never have?
 We know!

-Kate, Meghan and Princess Eugenie have all been photographed in tiaras, often borrowed from Queen Elizabeth.
+Kate, Meghan and Princess Eugenie have all been photographed in tiaras, often borrowed from the late Queen Elizabeth.
 In an interview with Town and Country jewelry expert, Geoffrey Munn explained the tiara’s hidden meaning.

 He said: “Any woman may wear one, but ancient tradition has it that they must be a bride or already married.